zer2/fantasy-basketball-optimizer/about/turnovers.md

 A more sophisticated version of the first argument is that because winning teams tend to perform badly in turnovers, they will usually be so far behind in turnovers that investing in turnovers is futile for them.

 There are two variants of this argument.
-One is that specifically for Most Categories, winning a matchup is only possible when a drafter is doing well overall.
+One is that specifically for Most Categories, winning a matchup is only possible when a drafter does well in non-turnover counting statistics so they should only focus on those.
 The second is that over the course of an entire season, winning teams are banking on having a consistent advantage, which makes it difficult to do well in turnovers

 ### 2A.
 Getting over the hump in Most Categories

 In the Most Categories context, you want to dominate the non-turnover counting statistics to win the overall matchup.
 If you do that, you almost definitely are not winning turnovers.
 So why invest in them?

 This argument seems plausible on face but is framed incorrectly. __If you are already winning all of the non-turnover counting statistics, your victory is guaranteed and no categories are important.
 Only close match-ups, for which outcomes are uncertain, are relevant.
-The most important categories are those which can generate category wins in match-ups that could go either way.__
+The most important categories are those which are most likely to be decisive in a close match-up.__

 At least for me it is hard to intuit whether turnovers are more or less important than other categories under the condition of a close match.
 Fortunately, the question can be modeled mathematically.